nats-io/prometheus-nats-exporter/README.md

 `http://0.0.0.0:7777/metrics`.

 When `--http_user` and `--http_pass` is used, you will need to set the username password in prometheus.
 See `basic_auth` in the prometheus configuration.
+If using a bcrypted password be use a very low cost as scrapes tend to heppen requently.

 It will return output that is readable by Prometheus.